 Successfully working with all this allows for experience, technical skills, and the ability to solve unusual problems.

-Over the years, the Logrus Global team has translated a huge number of different products from leading software manufacturers – such as Microsoft, Borland, IBM, Oracle, SAP, later for 1C and Kaspersky Lab, along with countless games.
+Over the years, the Logrus Global team has translated a huge number of different products from leading software manufacturers – such as Microsoft, Borland, IBM, Oracle, SAP, along with countless games.
 However, games will be mentioned separately…

 It is on these projects that we laid the foundation and established the standard level of quality of translation software for the entire industry for many years to come.